-It’s our editor-in-chief’s favorite, and we bet your hiking partner will love it too.
+It’s our editorial director’s favorite, and we bet your hiking partner will love it too.

 Get a useful and sleek little multitool at a great price.
 The Gerber Curve ($14) has six functions (including screwdrivers and a blade) and weighs just one ounce.
 Plus, it fits on your keychain!